Best Dog-Friendly Day in Morro Bay!

 Dinner on the Waterfront

-For a relatively small town, you’ve got plenty of dining options in Morro Bay, with many of them located right on the waterfront.
-If your pup isn’t too tired, bring him along to some dog-friendly patios like the Blue Skye Coastal Cafe, Dutchman’s Seafood House, or Rose’s Landing ~ all located on the Embarcadero (waterfront).
-But my pick for the best dinner in Morro Bay goes to: Windows on the Water.
-You need to leave your pooch behind here, but it’s worth it: it’s still to this day, one of my family’s favorite seafood meals EVER.
+For a small town, you’ve got plenty of dining options here, with many located right on the waterfront.
+If your pup isn’t too tired, bring him along to dog-friendly patios like Blue Skye Coastal Cafe, Dutchman’s Seafood House, or Rose’s Landing ~ all located on the Embarcadero (waterfront).

 Windows on the Water, in Morro Bay, CA.